sgpthomas/labsight/README.md

 # LabSight

-This will detail every subroutine that we write.
+A collection of code for controlling motors, intended for probe drives.
+Includes an Arduino sketch, a Python control library and a GUI for using all of it.

 ## Files

 The current goal for these files is that they allow you to control motors, in a manner similar to NI MAX.
 Functionality for dataruns will be added later.

-(Note from Sam: This Controller Library is being built from the ground up to allow for multiple motors.
-It is much harder to add this at a later stage)

-Any planned functions can be added to these files as is seen fit.
+Any planned functions will be added to these files as is seen fit.

 ### File List: